Hello, Log in, or join forex4noobs.

 How Much is a Pip Worth?

 The value of a pip changes depending on the pair you trade.
 Calculating the value of a pip is not vital to your success, as a trader, since your broker will automatically calculate the value for you.
-However, since you want to trade you might as well know a thing or two about what you’re trading.
+However, if you’re going to trade, you should know a little about how this works.

 Calculating the current value of a pip is easy.
 Here is the simple formula: